xaviermerino/ECE1552/Homework1/Readme.md

 You are expected to submit your a zip file in Canvas by the specified deadline.
 The zip file name must match your Tracks ID.
 For instance, if your Tracks ID is *aLastname2016* then your zip file should be called **aLastname2016.zip**.
 The zip file should only contain the `main.cpp` file.

 ### Homework #1-B: More Palindromes
 Repeat the previous problem, but instead of reading a five-digit integer, now you have to retrieve an input string of any size from the user.
-If you encounter white spaces, you need to ignore them, for example, the following are palindromes: “bob”, “a car a man a maraca”, “a nut for a jar of tuna”, etc.
+If you encounter white spaces, you need to ignore them, for example, the following are palindromes: “bob”, “a car a man a maraca”, “a nut for a jar of tuna”, etc. *Hint: Use `getline` for inputs that have spaces!*

 ```
 Enter a string (or -1 to quit): bob